mbwilding/profiles.nvim/README.md

 ## Example

-Here is an example profile in the `.nvim` in the current working directory: `/.nvim/Example.lua`
+Here is an example profile in the `.nvim` directory sitting in the current working directory: `.nvim/Example.lua`

 For example, this will show as `Example` in the `Profiles` list in Telescope.